bashtage/randomgen/README.md

 ## Compatibility Warning

-`RandomGenerator` does not support Box-Muller normal variates and so it not 100% compatible with NumPy (or randomstate).
+`Generator` does not support Box-Muller normal variates and so it not 100% compatible with NumPy (or randomstate).
 Box-Muller normals are slow to generate and all functions which previously relied on Box-Muller normals now use the faster Ziggurat implementation.
 If you require backward